joefutrelle/pyifcb/README.md

 ## Status

-As of 2016-09-05 this is an incomplete and experimental module and should not be considered ready to be used in production applications.
-The APIs are subject to change at any time and so are undocumented.
-There is currently no planned release date.
+As of 2017-01-04 this is mostly complete and the APIs are not likely to change much, but there is no stable release yet so APIs may still change.
+The Wiki and code-level documentation is up to date.

 [![Build Status](https://travis-ci.org/joefutrelle/pyifcb.svg?branch=master)](https://travis-ci.org/joefutrelle/pyifcb)